Hawaiian language

-Hawaiian (ʻōlelo Hawaiʻi, [ʔoːˈlɛlo həˈvɐiʔi]) is a Polynesian language of the Austronesian language family that takes its name from Hawaii, the largest island in the tropical North Pacific archipelago where it developed.
-Hawaiian, along with English, is an official language of the US state of Hawaii.
+Hawaiian (ʻōlelo Hawaiʻi, [ʔoːˈlɛlo həˈvɐiʔi]) is a critically endangered Polynesian language of the Austronesian language family, originating in and native to the Hawaiian Islands.
+It is the historic native language of the Hawaiian people.
+Hawaiian, along with English, is an official language of the U.S. state of Hawaiʻi.
 King Kamehameha III established the first Hawaiian-language constitution in 1839 and 1840.

-In 1896, the Republic of Hawaii established English as the official language in schools.
+In 1896, the Republic of Hawaii passed Act 57, an English-only law which subsequently banned Hawaiian language as the medium of instruction in publicly funded schools and promoted strict physical punishment for children caught speaking the Hawaiian language in schools.
+The Hawaiian language was not again allowed to be used as a medium of instruction in Hawaii's public schools until 1987, a span of 91 years.
 The number of native speakers of Hawaiian gradually decreased during the period from the 1830s to the 1950s.
 English essentially displaced Hawaiian on six of seven inhabited islands.
 In 2001, native speakers of Hawaiian amounted to less than 0.1% of the statewide population.
-Linguists were unsure if Hawaiian and other endangered languages would survive.

 Nevertheless, from around 1949 to the present day, there has been a gradual increase in attention to and promotion of the language.
 Public Hawaiian-language immersion preschools called Pūnana Leo were established in 1984; other immersion schools followed soon after that.
-The first students to start in immersion preschool have now graduated from college and many are fluent Hawaiian speakers.
+Most of the first students to start in immersion preschool have since graduated from college, and many are fluent Hawaiian speakers.
 However, the language is still classified as critically endangered by UNESCO.

-A creole language, Hawaiian Pidgin (or Hawaii Creole English, HCE), is more commonly spoken in Hawaii than Hawaiian.
-Some linguists, as well as many locals, argue that Hawaiian Pidgin is a dialect of American English.
-Born from the increase of immigrants from Japan, China, Puerto Rico, Korea, Portugal, Spain and the Philippines, the pidgin creole language was a necessity in the plantations.
-Hawaiian and immigrant laborers as well as the white luna, or overseers, found a way to communicate amongst themselves.
-Pidgin eventually made its way off the plantation and into the greater community, where it is still used to this day.

-The Hawaiian alphabet has 13 letters: five vowels: a e i o u (each with a long pronunciation and a short one) and eight consonants: he ke la mu nu pi we okina (a glottal stop).
+A creole language, Hawaiian Pidgin (also called Hawaii Creole English, or HCE), is more commonly spoken in Hawai‘i than Hawaiian.

 Name

 The Hawaiian language takes its name from the largest island in the Hawaiian archipelago, Hawaii (Hawaiʻi in the Hawaiian language).
 The island name was first written in English in 1778 by British explorer James Cook and his crew members.
 They wrote it as "Owhyhee" or "Owhyee".
 It is written "Oh-Why-hee" on the first map of Sandwich Islands engraved by Tobias Conrad Lotter in 1781.
 Explorers Mortimer (1791) and Otto von Kotzebue (1821) used that spelling.

-The initial "O" in the name "Oh-Why-hee" is a reflection of the fact that Hawaiian predicates unique identity by using a copula form, o, immediately before a proper noun.
-Thus, in Hawaiian, the name of the island is expressed by saying ʻO Hawaiʻi, which means "[This] is Hawaii."
-The Cook expedition also wrote "Otaheite" rather than "Tahiti."
+The initial "O" in the name "Oh-Why-hee" is a reflection of the fact that Hawaiian predicates unique identity by using a copula form, ʻo, immediately before a proper noun.
+Thus, in Hawaiian, the name of the island is expressed by saying ʻO Hawaiʻi, which means "[This] is Hawaiʻi."
+The Cook expedition also wrote "Otaheite" rather than "Tahiti".